I share my struggles as a freelancer when I wanted to quit my high paying job in an MNC to start freelancing and work from home.

 14. Payment Methods

-When I started, I only had PayPal but many of my clients wanted me to use Moneybookers (now skrill) and so I had to get the account with them, get it verified, do all the paperwork done to make sure got the money into my bank account.
+When I started, I only had PayPal, but many of my clients wanted me to use Moneybookers (now Skrill), and so I had to get the account with them, get it verified, do all the paperwork done to make sure I got the money into my bank account.

-Same was the case with Payoneer or Transferwise or any other payment methods.
-After using Transferwise I would love all my clients to be paying with Transferwise but haven’t had any clients willing to use them.
+The same was the case with Payoneer or Transferwise or any other payment methods.
+After using Transferwise, I would love all my clients to be paying with Transferwise but haven’t had any clients willing to use them.

 15. Global Currency Fluctuations

-The global currency fluctuation helped me immensely to keep my hourly rates in USD terms under check for my clients but someone trying to be a freelancer today may not see a similar trend in his local currency to USD.
+The global currency fluctuation helped me immensely to keep my hourly rates in USD terms under check for my clients, but someone who is trying to be a freelancer today may not see a similar trend in his local currency to USD.

 Over to you

-Have I missed any of the struggles of new developer freelancer?
+Have I missed any of the struggles of a new developer looking to be a freelancer?